 - 7. Programmatic changes since inception (if any): The initial pilot was a single demonstration site with school districts in King County.
-Since then, the first site has expanded to all school districts in King County.
-Two (2) additional demonstration sites were added in other regions of the state.
-One additional site will be included in 2019-20.
+Since then, that site has expanded to all school districts in King County.
+Two (2) additional demonstration sites, including this one, were added in other regions of the state.
 In addition, this contract was moved from DSHS/CA to OSPI for contract management.
-The transition has allowed the state education agency to facilitate better working relationships with school districts, and better communication with the providers intended audience. - 8.
-Evaluations of program/major findings: The goal is to increase graduation rates for students in foster care in the three demonstration sites.
-Although 2019 graduation rates are not yet available, we have seen an overall average of 5% increase in graduation rates from 2017 2018. - 9.
+The transition has allowed the state education agency to facilitate better working relationships with school districts, and better communication with the providers intended audience. - Evaluations of program/major findings: The goal is to increase graduation rates for students in foster care in the three demonstration sites.
+Although 2019 graduation rates are not yet available, we have seen an overall average of 5% increase in graduation rates from 2017 - 2018. - 9.
 Major challenges faced by the program: Initially there was a difference in how the contractor and OSPI calculated graduation rates, creating a discrepancy in outcomes.
 We've since been able to agree on a shared calculation baseline and this issue has been resolved.